 3) Substitution hormone therapy.
 This stage affects the appearance above all and, accordingly, the way it’s recognized by others.
 Thus, the intake of feminine hormones (usually combined with the suppression of masculine by antiandrogens) leads to the idea that an individual starts to become perceived by default as a lady.
 The period, for that noticeable changes occur usually takes from a few months to a couple of years.
 Yet, to maintain the organism in such a state, hormones have to be taken further - because their own organism does not produce them.

 Also, during the transition, operations that aren’t related to the reproductive organs are sometimes carried out.
-In trans-women, this may be a series of operations for face feminization: changing the shape of the nose, chin, superciliary arches, etc., plus chondrolaryngoplasty (an Adam's apple reduction), often in combination with an operation on the vocal cords.
+In trans-women, this may be a series of operations for face feminization: changing the shape of the nose, chin, superciliary arches, etc., plus chondrolaryngoplasty (Adam's apple reduction), often in combination with an operation on the vocal cords.
 In trans-men, respectively, it is masculinization of the face, as well as liposuction (removal of fat deposits).
-If you are interested in feminism movement, consider this post: http://star-writers.com/blog/feminist-movement-essay-what-does-feminism-mean
+If you are interested in the feminism movement, consider this post: https://star-writers.com/blog/feminist-movement-essay-what-does-feminism-mean

 What can not be obtained through the transition:

 • Changing the chromosome set.
 In trans-men, in any case, it remains XX, and in trans-women - XY (if they are, of course, not intersexes).